The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 Following the initial leak of hormones, the thyroid gland often enters a state of hypothyroidism.
 This is the phase where most women become symptomatic enough to seek medical help.

-- Mechanism: The gland's stores of thyroid hormone have been depleted by the initial leak.
-Concurrently, the ongoing inflammation and damage from the autoimmune attack impair the thyroid's ability to synthesize new hormone, leading to a deficit.
+Mechanism: The gland's stores of thyroid hormone have been depleted by the initial leak.
+Ongoing inflammation and damage from the autoimmune attack also impair the thyroid's ability to synthesize new hormone, leading to a deficit.

-- Symptoms: These symptoms are the result of the body's metabolism slowing down.
+Symptoms: These symptoms result from the body's metabolism slowing down.
 They include profound fatigue, depression, unexplained weight gain or inability to lose baby weight, dry skin, hair loss, constipation, intolerance to cold, and sometimes a decreased milk supply.

 Phase 3: Recovery (Euthyroid)